Current Affairs-Topics

 • It supports India's counter-terrorism policy using seasoned leaders at its forefront.

-Together, Prabhat and Tewari's leadership is expected to improve operational readiness and encourage improved cooperation between security personnel, so keeping the nation safer.
+Together, Prabhat and Tewari's leadership is expected to improve operational readiness and encourage improved cooperation between security personnel, keeping the nation safer.

 Background and Roles of the NSG and IB